cernst11/luminous-controller/README.md

 Luminous Controller
 ==================

-A REST,  Websocket and UDP interface for controlling WS2812 LEDS connected to a Raspberry pi (Only has been tested on version 1 model
+A REST,  Websocket and UDP interface for controlling WS2812 LEDS connected to a Raspberry pi (Only has been tested on version 1 and model 0 raspberry pi)

 Installation
 ===